Run For Your Life

 How Do You Make The "Daring To Be Different" Happen

-- Realize that the impossible is often an opinion, not a statement
+- Realize that the impossible is often an opinion, not

-of fact.
+a statement of fact.

 - Put everything that you're currently doing on trial.

-- Adopt the philosophy that there are no corporate sacred cows.
+- Adopt the philosophy that there are no corporate sacred

 - Challenge conventional wisdom and the status quo.

-- Create a mindset that ignores "What is" for "What could be."
+- Create a mindset that ignores "What is" for "What could

 Closing Thought

-If one goes back and studies American business over the past 100
+If one goes back and studies American business over the

-successful companies is ingenuity.
-It's a given that the future
+constant for all successful companies is ingenuity.
+It's a

-will belong to those companies which continue to adopt ingenuity
+given that the future will belong to those companies which

-as their competitive advantage.
+continue to adopt ingenuity as their competitive advantage.

 Barry Wishner is a businessman, entrepreneur

 and expert on Business Execution.
-A confidant to corporate executives,
+A confidant to corporate

-Barry's keynote presentations reveal
+executives, Barry's keynote presentations

-and stay there.
+to the top and stay there.

 |